sparshvrao/Anonymous-Writer/README.md

   3. Use the Randomization options at the last, once all changes have been done .

-  4. While doing changes to the input Randomizer should be off for the page to function properly .
+  4. While doing changes to the input, Randomizer should be off for the page to function properly .

   5. Try to generate 1 page at a time, multiple pages might take some time to generate .